Sleeping in Airports

 Locations & Seating

-Unfortunately, this airport is none too sleep-friendly, even if you’re looking to sleep during daytime hours.
+Unfortunately, this airport is not too sleep-friendly, even if you want to sleep during daytime hours.
 There’s not enough seating for the many travellers, and what exists is mostly equipped with armrests.
 (The seating may even have signs warning no feet on seats.)
 Sleeping on the floor is reportedly not allowed, so staff will likely wake anyone sprawled on the floor.
-Restaurants and cafes no longer seem to allow travellers to use their chairs or benches for resting.
-Inside Security is a bit more comfortable, with more shops and restaurants, but you may not be able to clear into this area until much closer to your flight.
+Restaurants and cafes no longer allow travellers to rest on their chairs or benches.
+Airside is a bit more comfortable, with more shops and restaurants, but you may not be able to clear into this area until much closer to your flight.

 Rest Zones